viktorlott/arithmetic-computation/README.md

 I would like to begin by introducing alternative ways to define functions that are implicitly defined, meaning in this case that they are circular, e.g. floor is defined by modulo, modulo is defined by floor.
 That includes *ceil* and *fraction* functions too.

 #### Trigonometrical implementation
-We can actually define these function trigonometrically, and we only need to define the *modulo* operation because the rest can be derived from it.
+We can actually define these functions trigonometrically, and we only need to define the *modulo* operation because the rest can be derived from it.

 Lets define it as: